onionshare/onionshare/BUILD.md

 ### To make a .exe:

-* Open a command prompt, cd into the onionshare directory, and type: `python setup.py py2exe`. `onionshare.exe` and all of its supporting files will get created inside the `dist` folder.
+* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller install\pyinstaller.spec -y`. `onionshare.exe` and all of its supporting files will get created inside the `dist\onionshare` folder.

 ### To build the installer: